zhoufy20/LearningNotes/paper.md

-**Method** The Author developed *an accurate and efficent atomic graph attention network* (AGAT) to accelerate the desigh of the high performance HEECs (high-entropy electrocatalyst).
+==Method== The Author developed *an accurate and efficent atomic graph attention network* (AGAT) to accelerate the desigh of the high performance HEECs (high-entropy electrocatalyst).
 Finally, we apply the well-trained AGAT model to explore the compositional space and predict the high-performance catalysts.

-**Content**
+==Content==

 - **There are two problems need to be solved for DFT.** First, abundant computational resources are needed to reveal the energy distribution of a single adsorbed intermediate on one surface because of the huge compositional space and abundant active sites on the surfaces.
 Second, new calculations should be performed for new elemental combinations, making the search for promising HEECs extremely expensive.
 - **There are no universal rules for selecting descriptors**, which strongly depends on domain knowledge for ML.